 Not only does the release of serotonin help a child feel calmer, but serotonin is needed to create melatonin in the body.
 Children with autism also tend to produce less melatonin.

 Melatonin is a chemical that your body uses to tell itself that it’s time to go to bed.
 It’s typically based off of your current sleep schedule.
 However, since children with autism tend to not produce melatonin very well on their own, they struggle to have a natural sleep schedule.

 Many parents will supplement with melatonin, but a weighted blanket could be another great option to try!

 Another reason weighted blankets can help improve sleep is that they calm down the nervous system and have been shown to reduce anxiety.
-Often anxiety is one of the factors that keeps children with autism up.
+Often anxiety is one of the factors that keep children with autism from falling asleep.

 The last reason weighted blankets can help is simply that they are heavy and will reduce tossing and turning.